 At the age of 14, Chef Steele began her culinary career decorating cakes for the Party Cake Shop in Brookline, Pennsylvania.
 She continued to work in the industry throughout high school and college.
-Her employers included Giant Eagle Bakery, Carnegie Museum, and Olive Garden.
-Chef has been employed as a supervisor for Panera Bread and held positions at at St. Clair Country Club in Pittsburgh as assistant pastry chef, garde manger chef, and banquet chef.
+Her employers included Giant Eagle Bakery, Carnegie Museum, and the Olive Garden.
+Chef Steele has been employed as a supervisor for Panera Bread and held positions at St. Clair Country Club in Pittsburgh as assistant pastry chef, garde manger chef, and banquet chef.

 Her teaching experience includes chef instructor positions at Le Cordon Bleu, Pittsburgh, where she was employed for 12 years, and the Art Institute in Pittsburgh.